BuiVanHuy001/sweetalert-laravel/README.md

 # SweetAlert Laravel

 **SweetAlert Laravel** is a simple integration package that brings [SweetAlert2](https://sweetalert2.github.io/) into your Laravel application with minimal setup.

-This package allows you to easily display beautiful alert dialogs from both **Blade** and **Livewire**, without the need to manually install SweetAlert2 via npm or configure imports.
+This package allows you to easily use Sweetalert from both **Blade** and **Livewire**, without the need to manually install SweetAlert2 via npm or configure imports.

 ## Installation

+To install the SweetAlert Laravel package, you can use Composer.
+Run the following command in your terminal at the root of your Laravel project:

 ```bash
 composer require buivanhuy/sweetalert-laravel